Travel Advice: Packing and Travel Tips for Travelling with a Toddler

 Now my boy is a little too heavy (and active!) to be plopped in a baby carrier, we find ourselves using the buggy a lot more when working our way through airports or even just travelling around a new place on foot and so when it comes to the journey, we are down at least two hands out of four available for carrying, pushing and holding stuff.
 This means we have one of our carry-on bags as a backpack and one wheelie case with larger and heavier items in.
 For long-haul journeys we also have a roller suitcase for my son, but he actually quite likes holding that as we push him the buggy, though he wouldn't pass any driving test with his steering!
 Any more than this and you are basically forcing yourself to become a pack horse, and don't rely on the space under or in your buggy because you never know when you're going to have to fold it up or carry it up or down stairs.
 (I recommend a backpack, kids' suitcase and fantastic pushchair below!)

-If you're little person is still in nappies, I would highly recommend packing more nappies than you think you'll need for the duration of your trip, especially if you're going somewhere where you'll have limited or no access to supermarkets, like we exeprienced in the Maldives.
+If you're little person is still in nappies, I would highly recommend packing more nappies than you think you'll need for the duration of your trip, especially if you're going somewhere remote where you'll have limited or no access to supermarkets, like we experienced in the Maldives.

 What does a toddler love more than an iPad or a forehead to floor tantrum?
 That's right, snacks!!
 So fill your boots with them.
-Or rather your bag because full boots are probably a security risk.
-This is also a good tip for those with kids whose taste buds are "sensitive" to change, like ours.
+Or rather your bag because full boots are probably a security risk and pretty uncomfortable.
+This is also a good tip for those with kids whose taste buds are "sensitive" to change, like our llittle man.
 We always find our kiddo takes a few days to trust new food in a new environment, so if I have a few extra healthy snacks for both the time we're away as well as in- and out-bound journeys, I can not worry about him starving or getting scurvy.

 I don't mean to brag, but I'm kind of a big deal when it comes to neatly packing a bag that has everything my son and I need for a long-haul flight, and I nearly always know where everything is when one of us needs something (my partner on the other hand is still in training) but after we've pulled my son's water bottle out, taken the iPad out of its pouch and unleashed a few toys, getting everything back in can prove more difficult than a cryptic crossword, IF I haven't given myself some space as contingency.
 You'll also find that you accumulate things even while your toddler munches non-stop through your snack supply - free gift toys from airlines, some masterpiece artwork your kid created out of napkins, your partner's duty-free aftershave (*insert angry face emoji*) - and I don't know about other parents but trying to pack up after their toddler in a rush at the end of a sleep-deprived 12-hour night flight is not my idea of a good time...